 - May increase brand loyalty in certain situations – The key here is explaining the re-marketing ads to consumers so they understand how the ads work.
 Some ads offer an “opt-out” option and some retailers use re-marketing for more general offers (discounts and coupon codes) instead of focusing on specific products.
 If brands make the purpose of re-marketing clear initially, it could help to establish trust between the brand and the consumer.

 - Brand vs. consumer privacy concerns – If the purpose of re-marketing is not communicated clearly some consumers may view these tactics as a violation of their privacy and may choose not to purchase from the retailer who is using re-marketing tactics.
 A New York Times article cited a woman who was re-marketed weight loss ads so frequently it made her feel overweight and made her think negatively of the brand behind the ads.

 - Shared computer privacy concerns – Many households have a single computer which is shared by multiple family members – this situation may defeat the purpose of re-marketing or even dissolve privacy within the household itself.
 If someone is booking a surprise vacation for their family they may not want other family members to see multiple vacation ads when they check their e-mail and partake in basic internet activities.

 - Re-marketing could hinder the discovery of new content – Like it or not, advertising is a way many people are exposed to new products, offerings, and deals.
 Seeing ads from the same retailers over and over could lead to people ignoring these ads altogether, especially if they see the same ad multiple times for a product or brand they are not interested in.

-It will be interesting to see what happens to re-marketing in 2011… but regardless it is an intriguing tactic that consumers should be educated about in order for re-marketing to achieve long-term success.
+It will be interesting to see what happens to re-marketing in the future… but regardless it is an intriguing tactic that consumers should be educated about in order for re-marketing to achieve long-term success.